yunfachi/denix/docs/src/getting_started/initialization.md

 If you are not familiar with `inputs` and `outputs`, read [NixOS Wiki Flakes](https://nixos.wiki/wiki/Flakes).

 Code explanation:
-- `mkConfigurations` - a function to reduce code repetition, which takes `isHomeManager` and passes it to `denix.lib.configurations`.
+- `mkConfigurations` - a function to reduce code repetition, which takes `moduleSystem` and passes it to `denix.lib.configurations`.
 - `denix.lib.configurations` - [Configurations (flakes) - Introduction](/configurations/introduction).
-- `paths = [./hosts ./modules ./rices];` - paths to be recursively imported by Denix.
-Remove `./rices` if you don't want to use rices.
+- `paths = [./hosts ./modules ./rices];` - paths that will be recursively imported by Denix as modules.
+Remove `./rices` if you don't plan to use rices.

 ## Hosts {#hosts}
 Create a `hosts` directory, and within it, create a subdirectory with the name of your host, for example, `desktop`.